Equilibrium and Nonequilibrium Quantum Correlations Between Two Accelerated Detectors: CONCLUSION

-In the meanwhile, we also study the nonequilibrium quantum correlations.
-We first consider the nonequilibirum effect caused by the different couplings.
-We pointed out that the nonequilibriumness characterized by the degree of the detailed balance breaking caused by different couplings can strengthen the quantum correlations.
-This leads to a wide range of the coupling difference zone to harvest the quantum correlations for nonequilibrium scenarios.
-At fixed proper time, we also observe that the mutual information (discord) from the accelerated detectors is enhanced faster and becomes larger than that from the stationary thermal detectors.
-This suggests that accelerated nonequilibriumness may be more efficient for enhancing the mutual information (discord) than the stationary counterpart.
-Another nonequilibrium case we consider is that the two accelerated detectors with different accelerations or equivalently different local space time curvatures.
-This generates both the nonequilibrium effect and the distance effect on the quantum correlations between the two detectors.
-The nonequilibrium effect appears to dominate the distance effects in terms of enhancing the quantum correlations.
-To give a rational for the nonequilibrium enhanced quantum correlations, we note that the nonequilibriumness creates the net energy flow to the system much like the voltage generates the electric current.
-Since the flow is global in state space, the enhanced flow can increase the global correlations.
+Meanwhile, we also studied nonequilibrium quantum correlations.
+We first considered the nonequilibrium effect in time caused by different couplings.
+We noted that the nonequilibrium nature in time influenced by the imbalanced couplings can strengthen the quantum correlations.
+This leads to a wide coupling-difference zone for harvesting the quantum correlations for nonequilibrium scenarios.
+Another nonequilibrium case that we considered was that of two ADs with different accelerations.
+This is the case of intrinsic nonequilibrium because the detailed balance is broken when the system relaxes to a steady state at long times.
+Besides, the acceleration difference leads to both the nonequilibrium effect (different equivalent temperatures) and the distance effect (farther from each other) on the quantum correlations between the two detectors.
+The nonequilibrium effect appears to dominate the distance effect in terms of enhancing the quantum correlations.
+To rationalize the nonequilibrium-enhanced quantum correlations, we noted that the nonequilibrium nature creates a net energy flow to the system, much like a voltage generates an electric current.
+Because the flow is global in state space, this helps the connections between states in distance, thereby decreasing the effective distances between states for communication.
+Therefore, we expect the nonequilibrium nature to enhance the quantum correlations through the global energy flow, or in other words effectively reducing the distances between states.

-On the other hand, since the mass and energy is equivalent under the Einstein mass-energy relationship, the increase of the nonequilibriumness leads to the increase of the energy flow and therefore the contrasts in the effective mass of the system.
-Since the local curvature of the space-time geometry is dependent on the mass of the system, the increase of the nonequilibriumness can enhance the contrasts in the local effective space-time curvature.
-An increased contrast in local curvature can create contrasts in local space time fluctuations.
-This can decrease the effective distance for the communications.
-Thus one expects the nonequilibriumness can enhance the quantum correlations through the global energy flow or effectively reducing the distances between the objects.